DeepLeek-quant/scythe-quant/README.md

 ```
 <img src="figure/strategy/strategy_position_info.png" width="600"/>

-## meta_backtesting
+## multi_backtesting

-The `meta_backtesting()` function under the `quantdev.backtest` module allows you to combine multiple strategies into a portfolio strategy.
-It returns a `MetaStrategy` instance with analysis tools including:
+The `multi_backtesting()` function under the `quantdev.backtest` module allows you to combine multiple strategies into a portfolio strategy.
+It returns a `MultiStrategy` instance with analysis tools including:
 - Performance metrics vs original strategies and benchmark
 - Position information tracking
 - Interactive reporting with multiple views: